PITTSFIELD -- The Drury boys' basketball team has been in a deep hole since late December.

 As Pittsfield pushed the ball up the court, the Blue Devils just ran out of steam.
 Wednesday's game was the fourth game in six days for Drury.

 Nolan Bird led his team with 14 points, but only five of those came in the second half.
-Isiah Pantoja had 13
+Isiah Pantoja had 13 for the Blue Devils.
+He was held scoreless in the fourth quarter.

 "[Drury] was playing for their life and came out with some intensity," Pittsfield coach Steve Ray said.
 "In their defense, I think they were just running out of gas at the end."